CluelessBiker/project4-print-statements/README.md

 - connected my github account to Heroku through the Deploy tab
 - connected my github project repository, and then clicked on the "Deploy" button

+* Due to Heroku revoking their frie tier access, the project has been redeployed using (Render)[https://render.com/] & (ElephantSQL)[https://www.elephantsql.com/] using the following [instructions](https://code-institute-students.github.io/deployment-docs/30-pp4/)
-- The live link for "print(STATEMENTS)" can be found [HERE](https://print-statements.herokuapp.com/)
+- The live link for "print(STATEMENTS)" can be found [HERE](https://project4-print-statements.onrender.com/)

 ## Credits